jgv/area/readme.md

 * A zipcode to just a lon
 * A zipcode to its GMT offset
 * A state to its GMT offset
+* A lat/lon pair to a region
+* A lat/lon pair to its GMT offset
+* A lat/lon pair to its zip code

-Area uses public domain data and does not rely on any external services.
+Area uses public domain data and does not rely on any external services (the internets).
+Usage is meant to be more lightweight than the Geocoder gem.

 ## Installation